LightningX VPN Logo

 3. Avoid free VPN servers

 Free VPNs often have a limited number of servers, which are shared by too many users.
 This can lead to network congestion and slow speeds.
-Choose a premium VPN with a large server base and intelligent load balancing.
+Choose the best VPN with a large server base and intelligent load balancing.

 For example, LightningX VPN has over 2,000 servers worldwide, ensuring you’re always connected to a fast, uncrowded server.